vkostyanetsky/vkostyanetsky/README.md

 ## Hi there 👋

-I'm Vlad — a business software developer specializing in 1C:Enterprise (I'm a certified 1C:Enterprise expert, to be certain) and experimenting with everything else.
-A lot.
+I'm Vlad — a business software developer specializing in 1C:Enterprise (I'm a certified 1C:Enterprise expert, to be certain) and I like to get my hands dirty with pretty much everything else.

 Currently, I'm working on [FirstBIT ERP](https://firstbit.ae).
 It is a company management system (sales, purchasing, production, human resources etc.) designed for the United Arab Emirates.

-Have a passion for walking, cycling, video games, and 3D modelling.
+When I'm not coding, I like to blow off steam by walking, cycling, playing video games, or doing some 3D modelling.

 ## Check out my projects

+I tend to scratch my own itch and turn the result into a project 😅

 🪨 **Obsidian Plugins**